-This morning, depart Ongii and drive approximately 6 hours to Mt Khogno Khan.
-Upon arrival, you will explore the remains of the 17th-century monastery, the Uvgun Khiids, located at the foot of the mountain.
-Here you will walk around 45 minutes up a dirt path to the ruins.
-The monastery offers views of the spectacular scenery.
-Enjoy some time to explore the monastery and its surroundings before proceeding to your Ger camp, located near the Mongol Sand Dune.
+Upon arrival in Mt.
+Khogno Khan, you will explore the remains of the 17th-century monastery, the Uvgun Khiids, located at the foot of the mountain.
+Here you will walk 45 minutes up a dirt path to the ruins.
+The monastery affords views of the spectacular scenery.
+Enjoy some time to explore the monastery and its surrounds before proceeding to your Ger camp, located near the Mongol Sand Dune.

-Uvgun Khiids Monastery - Uvgun Khiids monastery was built in 1660, after the existing monastery was destroyed by warring armies in 1640.
+Uvgun Khiids Monastery - The monastery was built in 1660, after the existing monastery was destroyed by warring armies in 1640.
 The original ruins can be found along a designated path and its surroundings are part of the Khogno Khan Natural Reserve spread over 46,900 hectares.